Isreal-ogbu/alx-low_level_programming/0x00-hello_world/README.md

-printing with the printf statement printing the size of variable in a computer script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+printing with the printf statement printing the size of variable in a computer script that generates the assembly code (Intel syntax) of a C code and save it in an output file. script to print out a statement without using printf or puts